spesmilo/electrum-docs/hardfork.rst

 that transactions are included in these blocks.

-Electrum has two different modes for fetching your wallet history:
-Manual server selection and auto-connect.
+Electrum has two different modes for fetching your wallet history: manual server selection and auto-connect.
 In auto-connect mode, Electrum will always request your wallet history from a node that has the longest blockchain.
 If auto-connect is disabled, your wallet history will be fetched from a server you choose.
 If there is a fork,